IKE fragmentation example

-- When you view the FortiGate IKE debug log and the FortiClient debug log, they show that FortiClient fails at phase-1.
+- When you view the FortiGate IKE and FortiClient debug logs, they show that FortiClient fails at phase-1.

 - Packet capture shows that FortiGate sends some IKE packets with a packet length that is longer than the usual Ethernet packet with regards to MTU, but FortiClient does not receive those packets.